Police investigators’ actions under the spotlight at Dennis Oland murder trial

 Another officer said McCloskey suggested he not tell the court about McCloskey’s visits to the murder scene.

-This was supposed to be the subject of a hearing before the New Brunswick Police Commission, but McCloskey retired before it could be held.
+This was supposed to be the subject of a hearing before the provincial police commission, but McCloskey retired before it could be held.
 The commission only investigates officers on active duty.

 In the coming days, there will be questions about police use of a bathroom at the crime scene before it was forensically tested.